Michaela Onyenwere: Phoenix Mercury (2023)

 On February 11, 2023, Onyenwere was traded to the Phoenix Mercury in a four-team trade involving the New York Liberty, Phoenix Mercury, Dallas Wings, and Chicago Sky.
 She started 27 of 40 games and set career highs in every category, but it was a disappointing season for the Mercury, who finished 12th in the league with a 9–31 record.

-Chicago Sky (2024–present)
+Chicago Sky (2024–2025)

 On February 6, 2024, Onyenwere was traded to the Chicago Sky alongside Brianna Turner, the 2024 No. 3 pick, a 2025 second round pick (from CHI), a 2026 first round pick, and the right to swap 2026 second round in exchange for Kahleah Copper and the rights to Morgan Bertsch.
 Onyenwere saw limited playing time in the first half of the 2024 season, but earned a place in the starting lineup after the Olympic break, replacing Marina Mabrey, who was traded to the Connecticut Sun.

 Onyenwere re-signed with the Sky for the 2025 season.

+Washington Mystics (2026)

+In April 2026, Onyenwere signed a contract with the Washington Mystics.
+Her new teammates include Lauren Betts and Angela Dugalic, who were coached by Onyenwere during their senior year at UCLA in 2025-2026.